EstebanGC/users-admin/README.md

 ## 🚀 About Me
-I'm a developer focused on backend with knowledge in Java with Spring Boot, Javascript with NodeJS and a little of NestJS and these last days (Feb/2023) in Python with Django.
+I'm a developer focused on backend with knowledge in Java with Spring Boot, Javascript with NodeJS/NestJS and Python with Django.

 ## 🔥 Running the project